leejoonli/code-every-day/log.md

 ## Thoughts

 Finished the GA battleship assignment in C#.
 There's a bug that each stat on the alien ship is set to a single random number/double instead of different ones for every alien ship.
 Not sure why it's happening or how to fix it.

+# Day 155 (7/29/2022)

+## Codewars

+Did a codewars challenge today.
+One was to debug a sum of numbers in an int and the other was to find the minimum number of moves in tower of hanoi depending on the number of disks.

+## Thoughts

+Redid the bugged solution and was able to get a one line return statement.
+Also did a one line return statement for the tower of hanoi as well.
+Since I built tower of hanoi I had prior knowledge that there's a mathematical solution to finding the minimum number of moves and was able to do another one line return statement.
+Also been practicing in typeracer to get faster but need practice typing code.